 Florida was one of the last states in the country to enact a texting-while-driving ban, F.S.
 316.305.
 Still, it has its critics, most of whom argue the law doesn't have any teeth because it does not designate distracted driving as a primary offense.
 In other words, police are not able to initiate a traffic stop solely on the basis of observing a violation of this statute.
 A law enforcement officer must first observe a violation of another infraction, and only then can they issue a citation for texting while driving.

 Study authors at Zendrive found that in a typical hour-long drive, the majority of motorists spent 3.5 minutes on their phones.
 This is startling when you consider that if you're traveling at 55 mph, you pass the equivalent of two basketball courts.
 Just peeling your eyes away for two seconds will up your risk of a crash by 20-fold.
-Put a different way, in a single hour, most drivers have a heightened risk of killing themselves more than 100 times.
+Put differently, in a single hour, most drivers have a heightened their risk of killing themselves more than 100 times.

 Our car accident attorneys in West Palm Beach are dedicated to fighting for the rights of distracted driving accident victims in South Florida.